jbrzozo24/ece5745-tut5-asic-tools/docs/index.md

  innovus> addFiller
 ```

-Zoom in to see some of the detailed routing and take a momment to
+Zoom in to see some of the detailed routing and take a moment to
 appreciate how much effort the tools have done for us automatically to
 synthesize, place, and route this design.
 The following screen capture
 shows some of this detailed routing.